manvendra-rajpoot/manvendra-rajpoot/README.md

 <br />

 ### About Me 🚀
-🎓 I’m a junior pursuing my Bachelors in Computer Science And Technology from IIEST Shibpur. </br>
+🎓 I’m a junior pursuing my Bachelors in Computer Science And Technology at IIEST Shibpur. </br>
 👨‍💻  I am passionate about Web Dev, Machine Learning & I enjoy solving competitive programming questions and learning new things. </br>